NHS funding for Microprocessor Knees

 • Requirement of MPK as the main day to day prosthesis

-For further information on the criteria and to understand more about what the user must be able to demonstrate to be considered for funding please refer to page 19 of the NHS Clinical Commissioning Policy (link provided above).
+For further information on the criteria and to understand more about what the user must be able to demonstrate to be considered for funding please refer to page 19 of the NHS Clinical Commissioning Policy.

 How do I apply for funding?